A Closer Look

-- Our algorithms consider pulse features, the distance from the sound source, pattern matching and other heuristic methods to evaluate and classify the sound.
+- To evaluate and classify the sound, algorithms consider the distance from the sound source, pattern matching and other heuristic methods.

-- The machine classifier is trained and validated against a large database of known gunfire and other impulsive community sounds to determine if it is gunfire.
+- The machine classifier compares the sound to the large database of known gunfire and other impulsive community sounds to determine if it is gunfire.

-- Once an outdoor incident is classified as likely gunfire, it is sent to the acoustic experts in our Incident Review Center (IRC) for additional analysis and it is published to police or dismissed.
+- Once an incident is classified as likely gunfire, it is sent to acoustic experts in our Incident Review Center (IRC) for additional analysis and it is published to police or dismissed.

-- Gunfire alerts are pushed to our mobile, desktop and browser apps, SMS or email.
+- Gunfire alerts are pushed to ShotSpotter mobile apps, and desktop and browser apps.